Web SDK troubleshooting

 2. Open the browser's Developer Tools Console with F12, or right-click the browser and press "Inspect", or go to "View > Developer > JavaScript Console".

-3. Subscribe to your website if you have not done so already and check for the following errors:
+3. Subscribe to your website and check for the following errors:

 Error Messages